RhythmLunatic/stepmania/README.md

 * BedrockSolid's PIUIO2Key for windows lights which may or may not work, I don't know, I don't have a PIUIO
 * PacDrive lights because it's been a year and it still hasn't been merged
 * Barely functional co-op x4 that happens to be very buggy
+* Support StepF2's note visibility and fake attributes.
+* All level, all difficulty sort
+* Ability to show SortOrders next to folders if you are using the built in group select.
+Check MusicWheel metrics for more information.
 * Card Reader support that will get finished one day

 ## Compiling